adejonghm/wikinotes/prt_compute.md

 Example:
 If I'm in Region A, I won't see EC2s running in Region B.

-### Features

-- **Load Balancing:** automatically distributes your incoming application traffic across multiple EC2 instances.
-You have different types of balancing: *CLASSIC LOAD BALANCERS, APPLICATION LOAD BALANCERS, GATEWAY LOAD BALANCERS, NETWORK LOAD BALANCERS*.
-- **Auto Scaling (Horizontal Scaling/Scaling Out):** **Add** or **replace** EC2 instances **automatically** across AZs, based on need and changing demand.
-This feature reduces the impact of system failures and improves the availability of your applications.

-*Note:* **Vertical Scaling/Scaling Up** is when you upgrade your existing EC2 Instance with more power (RAM and CPU) in an existing server.

 ### Types

 - **General purpose instances:** Provide a balance of compute, memory, and networking resources.
 You can use them for a variety of workloads, such as: